Dalit literature: Early Dalit literature

 One of the first Dalit writers was Madara Chennaiah, an 11th-century cobbler-saint who lived during the reign of the Western Chalukyas and who is also regarded by some scholars as the "father of Vachana poetry."
 Another poet from the same Jangam order, who finds mention is Dohara Kakkayya, a Dalit by birth, whose six confessional poems survive.
 Chokhamela, initiated into the bhakti movement by the poet-saint Namdev, sang several songs in the abhang style during the 14th century.
 Ravidas (15th-16th century) was also a renowned spiritual leader in the bhakti tradition who came from leather-working caste.
 Other Marathi Bhakti poets such as Gora, and Karmamela, and the Tamil Siddhas, or Chittars are also suggested to have been Dalits.

 The Panchasakha poets—Balarama Dasa, Jagannatha Dasa, Achyutanda Dasa, Jasobanta Dasa, and Ananta Dasa—were influential in Odia literature from 1450 to 1550 AD.
 They wrote in the vernacular in Odia literature which helped establish colloquial Odia's use in literature, representing a departure from Sanskrit-dominated literary traditions.
 Their contributions include translations of sacred Hindu texts into accessible language, such as Jagmohan Ramayan, Odia Bhagabata, Harivamsa, Premabhakti Brahmagita, and Hetudaya Bhagabata.
 Sudramuni Sarala Dasa is noted as a pioneer of the social protest movement in Odisha during the fifteenth century.
 A Sudra by caste, he depicted the experiences of the marginalised through works written in the vernacular language.
 His major works, the Odia Mahabharata, the Bilanka Ramayana, and Chandi Purana focused on contemporary issues and everyday experiences and directly critiqued the dominance of Sanskrit in literature and royalty as subjects of such literature.

-Telugu Dalit literature has a history dating back to the 17th century, featuring poets such as Potuluri Veerabrahmam and Yogi Vemana, who wrote about the societal evils of caste and untouchability.
+Telugu Dalit literature has a history dating back to the 17th century, featuring poets such as Potuluri Veerabrahmam and Yogi Vemana, who wrote about the injustice of social hierarchies relating to caste and untouchability.